craftercms/docs/source/site-administrators/plugin-management.rst

    |
    |

-   A snack bar informing the user of the plugin installation status (success/failure/etc.) will appear on the bottom left of the screen
+   A notification informing the user of the plugin installation status (success/failure/etc.) will appear on the bottom left of the screen

    .. figure:: /_static/images/developer/plugins/site-plugins/plugins-snackbar.jpg
       :align: center